-Why did you choose self-publishing over a traditional publisher?
+Why did you choose self-publishing instead of a traditional publisher?

-Publishing a book is very hard work and I now hold great respect for traditional publishing houses and the process a book goes through from manuscript to finished book on a shop’s shelf.
-I naively thought it would be easy – not!
-To create twenty-four illustrations for the book I had to go into exquisite detail to animate the Bugglepuff characters.
-My husband and I managed to miss out on this fun, but my children very kindly dressed up as the Bugglepuff children – with their own pets from the book and acted out Bugglepuff poses until I got the right photos for the first illustrations!
+Publishing a book is very hard work and I now hold great respect for traditional publishing houses and the process a book goes through from a manuscript to the finished book on a shop shelf.
+I naively thought it was easy – not!
+To create twenty-four illustrations for the book I had to go into exquisite details to help animate the Bugglepuff characters.
+My husband and I managed to miss this fun but my children very kindly dressed up as the Bugglepuff children with their own pets from the book and acted out silly Bugglepuff poses until I got the right photos for the first illustrations!

-There was a lot of chaos, chasing chickens around the garden and getting our pig to carry a basket without eating it, but it was tremendously entertaining.
-I sketched out some basic illustrations and sent them off to the illustrators.
+This was a lot of chaos, chasing chickens around the garden and getting our pig to carry a basket without eating it, was tremendously entertaining.
+Then I had to sketch out the basic illustrations, with other pictures and wait and wait and wait some more.
 When I got the first email saying the first few illustrations were ready to view I was so deliriously excited I nearly cried, in fact I think I did.
 The illustrator at Lulu captured my family and their personalities.
 I chose black and white sketches for the interior because I love the simplicity of them and they’re so deliciously crisp and timeless.

-The editing process was long, complicated and sometimes frustrating, but I was well supported throughout by Lulu Publishing.
-It took eight months from August 2013 to April 2014 to complete, but I knew it was all worth it when I finally got to hold the first copy of ‘Bugglepuffs and the Magic Key’ on the 10th April 2014 – my animated family was in print – yippee!
+The editing process was a long, complicated and sometimes frustrating time but I was well supported throughout by Lulu Publishing.
+It took eight months from August 2013 to April 2014 to complete but I know it was all worth it when I finally got to hold my first ‘Bugglepuff and the Magic Key’ on the 10th April 2014 – my animated family was in print – yippee!

-As an author is your job done when you finish writing the book?
+As an author is your job done after you finish the book?

 Goodness me no. There is a slight breather when you feel complete holding the first copy of your first book.
-A sparkle of pride and something inside shouts, “YES!”, but then the hard work starts.
-Some writers write for the sheer personal pleasure, but if you want to reach a wide audience you must look at the age and interests of the readers you’re targeting.
-Make sure you’re up to speed with your social media and marketing skills or have an indie-publisher like Lulu on hand to give you guidance.
+A sparkle of pride and something inside shouts, “YES!” but then the hard work really starts.
+Some writers write for the sheer personal pleasure but if you want to reach a wider audience you must look at the readers your targeting.
+Their age, interests and social media is a massive portal to share your book all over the world.
+Make sure your up to speed or have an indie-publisher like Lulu on hand to give you marketing guidance.
 Share the book in the local community and shops.
-I have found there is now less bias in the retail world against self-published books.
-Also, online booksellers, including Lulu’s own online shop, are very fast to deliver your books whether you live in China, Europe or the US.
+The stigma that used to go with a self-published book in the retail world is getting less biased.
+If your books are good enough and they catch a retailer’s eye you may be able to launch your book in a bookshop.
+Online booksellers, including Lulu’s own online shop, are very fast to deliver your books whether you live in China, Europe or the US.

-To be a successful and happy writer you must have a passion for writing, marketing and understand that it takes time and patience to get people to turn the pages of your books.
-But if you believe in your book’s worth, then so may many other readers – good luck!
+To be a successful and happy writer you need to be able to have a passion for writing, marketing and understand that it takes time and patience to get people to turn the pages of your books.
+But if you believe in your books worth then so may many other readers – good luck!